minhcrafters/NoteblockPlayer/README.md

 # NoteblockPlayer

-A hard fork of [SongPlayer](https://github.com/hhhzzzsss/SongPlayer) with more features and improved functionality.
+A hard fork of [SongPlayer](https://github.com/hhhzzzsss/SongPlayer), a Minecraft mod that allows you to play noteblock songs, with more features and improved functionality.

 ## Acknowledgements